exonum/exonum-doc/src/get-started/create-service.md

 ### Send Transactions via REST API

-Let's send some transactions to our demo.
+Let’s send some transactions to our demo.

 #### Create First Wallet